ErikDalgard/Dalgards-Drinkar-Arkiv/README.md

 # Dalgards Drinkar

-A project to collect and display my parents cocktail recipes, photos, and videos in one place.
+My parents run a Instagram account where they post a cocktail each Friday.
+This is a project to collect and display all of those recipes, photos, and videos in one place.

 **Live site:** [dalgardsdrinkar.dalgard-erik.workers.dev](https://dalgardsdrinkar.dalgard-erik.workers.dev/)